Jeter Downs

-Jeter Deion Downs (born July 27, 1998) is a Colombian professional baseball shortstop for the Washington Nationals of Major League Baseball (MLB).
-He has played in MLB for the Boston Red Sox.
+Jeter Deion Downs (born July 27, 1998) is a Colombian professional baseball infielder for the Fukuoka SoftBank Hawks in Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox and Washington Nationals.
 Listed at 5 ft 11 in and 195 lb, he bats and throws right-handed.

 Early life and education

 Downs was born on July 27, 1998, in San Andrés, Colombia.
 His father, Jerry Sr., had played professional baseball in Colombia.
-He was named for Baseball Hall of Fame shortstop Derek Jeter.
+He was named after Baseball Hall of Fame shortstop Derek Jeter.
 To facilitate better baseball opportunities for him and his brother, Jerry Jr., the family moved to Miami, Florida.

 Downs attended Monsignor Edward Pace High School in Miami Gardens, Florida, and played for the school's baseball team as a shortstop.
 He committed to attend the University of Miami on a college baseball scholarship.

 Professional career

 Cincinnati Reds

-The Cincinnati Reds selected Downs with the 32nd overall selection of the 2017 MLB draft.
+The Cincinnati Reds selected Downs with the 32nd overall selection of the 2017 Major League Baseball draft.
 He signed with the Reds for a $1.825 million signing bonus.
-After signing, he was assigned to the Billings Mustangs of the Rookie-level Pioneer League, where he spent all of his first professional season, posting a .267 batting average with six home runs and 29 runs batted in (RBIs) in 50 games.
-Downs spent the 2018 season with the Dayton Dragons of the Class A Midwest League where he hit .257 with 13 home runs, 47 RBIs, and 37 stolen bases in 120 games.
+After signing, he was assigned to the Billings Mustangs of the Rookie-level Pioneer League, where he spent all of his first professional season, posting a .267 batting average with six home runs and 29 runs batted in (RBI) in 50 games.
+Downs spent the 2018 season with the Dayton Dragons of the Single-A Midwest League where he hit .257 with 13 home runs, 47 RBI, and 37 stolen bases in 120 games.

 Los Angeles Dodgers

-On December 21, 2018, the Reds traded Downs to the Los Angeles Dodgers, along with Homer Bailey and Josiah Gray in exchange for Matt Kemp, Yasiel Puig, Alex Wood, Kyle Farmer and cash considerations.
+On December 21, 2018, the Reds traded Downs to the Los Angeles Dodgers with Homer Bailey and Josiah Gray for Matt Kemp, Yasiel Puig, Alex Wood, Kyle Farmer, and cash considerations.
 He began 2019 with the Rancho Cucamonga Quakes and was selected to the mid-season California League all-star game and post-season league all-star team.
 He played in 107 games for Rancho Cucamonga, hitting .269 with 19 homers and 75 RBIs.
 The Dodgers promoted him to the Double-A Tulsa Drillers of the Texas League on August 20, 2019, where he hit .333 in 12 games with five home runs and 11 RBIs.